 Most people focus on finding the perfect message to send their ex.
 But the texts that cause real damage are the ones you should not send at all.
 One wrong message at the wrong time can undo weeks of progress and confirm exactly the fears that led to the breakup.

-The fake-casual check-in.
-"Hey, saw this thing and thought of you."
+The fake-casual check-in is the most common one: "Hey, saw this thing and thought of you."
 You are not being casual.
 They know you are not being casual.
 This approach tries to create an opening without being honest about wanting one, and the inauthenticity undermines trust.

 When it is okay to text